invpe/GridShell/Documentation/Tutorials/Use.md

 - [Create account](https://api.gridshell.net/getuser/)
 - [Read more](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Join.md#create-account-on-the-testnet)

-# 🥬 No need to join a node ?
+# 🥬 Use straight away ?

 Maybe at this moment you're ready to go, not everyone has nodes connected - some of us are just sending tasks without connecting any devices.
 In situations where you want to simply store telemetry data on the GridShell network without connecting any nodes, an account created in previous step is all that you need.
-Of course you will need [Shells](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Shells.md) to submit work to the Grid - but don't worry, if you don't have any, we will get you some for free for a start, let us know !
+Of course you will need Shells to submit work to the Grid - but don't worry, if you don't have any, we will get you some for free for a start, let us know !

 - [Just use it with PHP](https://github.com/invpe/GridShell/tree/main/Sources/PHP)
 - [Just use it with ESP32](https://github.com/invpe/GridShell/tree/main/Sources/Integrations)

-# 🔌 Maybe you want to connect nodes to contribute and get Shells for a reward?

-This is the way to go, where you connect your ultra low power ESP32 [nodes](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Nodes.md) that contribute to the network, both benefiting users by executing their tasks and you rewarding you with [shells](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Shells.md) for [valid](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Validation.md) execution.
-Getting this step is as simple as getting your account created.

-There is two ways of doing it:
+# 🔌 Connect with pure Vanilla nodes 🍨

+Vanilla nodes are plain ESP32 devices with the latest GridShell firmware installed, no custom code running - simply nodes that contribute and earn rewards, zero coding required.
+This is the simplest way to start, you will be sharing ESP32 processing power and earning rewards for executing tasks submitted by other users.

-1. Simply by uploading a release firmware to your board 👍 - definitely strongly advised for simplicity.
+- [Upload](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Join.md#setup-from-a-release-file) the release firmware to your board and you're ready is the preffered way.
-Hop in [here](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Join.md#setup-from-a-release-file) to set it up.

-2. By compiling the sources and programming your board with [Arduino IDE](https://www.arduino.cc/en/software/).
-If you like the idea, hop [here](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Join.md#setup-from-sources) to set yourself up.
+- [Building](https://github.com/invpe/GridShell/blob/main/Documentation/Tutorials/Join.md#setup-from-sources) from the source code is more complex but also possible if you are interested.

-This way or another you should end up with a programmed ESP32 with latest [Vanilla Release](https://github.com/invpe/GridShell/releases) - meaning, your Node contributing to the network and getting Shells for you, for executing tasks properly.
+This way or another you should end up with a programmed ESP32 with latest firmware meaning, your Node contributing to the network and getting Shells for you, for executing tasks properly.

-Good job, if you just joined - don't forget to send us a welcome message 😄
+Good job, if you just joined - don't forget to say hello in the discussions panel.

 # 💻 You want to join your existing device ?

 Amazing, sharing the idle power with the network is the key concept in the GridShell!
+Here you update your existing arduino sketch and incorporate GridShell to it, so that any idle processing power is shared with the GridShell network.
+This requires some coding, but surely you're aware of that.

 Simply [download](https://github.com/invpe/GridShell/tree/main/Sources/GridShell) the library and store it in your sketch folder.